 This actively works to reduce bounce rate and increase the time on page — two very important user experience metrics to keep an eye on!

 For ecommerce brands, building an internal link structure in your site improves user navigation, ultimately driving your target audience toward a sale.
 A relevant connection, especially from your early-funnel content, can bring your audience deeper into the funnel and drive conversions.

 Links on your homepage push towards your content marketing.
 Individual blog posts within that structure push towards gated content, a free trial, or product page.
 Just like that, your audience moves from initial awareness all the way to becoming leads and customers.

-To build a link network in this fashion, you need to analyze and optimize for the buyer's journey.
+To build a link network in this fashion, you need to analyze through the lens of the buyer's journey.
 Think about it in the same way you would think about content mapping.
 You go from creating the right content and optimizing it for the right searches to connecting it through interlinking it in a way that drives your audience forward at their pace and preference.

 Your website's basic structure is its site taxonomy, the way in which your content is sorted within your menus and navigation to go from your homepage all the way to your deeper-lying pages.

 But your website architecture is about more than just that structural taxonomy.
 Through internal links, you add another layer that creates the web of content and pages we've already discussed above.

 Your structural taxonomy is likely organized by various topics and subtopics that make sense from a homepage perspective.
 Your services live in a different section than your About Us content.
 But what if you need to link from one topic to the other?

 That's impossible to achieve within a linear taxonomy.
 The second layer of your website architecture, your internal links, create these cross-links to improve your UX design, turning disconnected pages into a comprehensive online experience.

 Related to the topic of your site architecture is the idea of crawl depth and crawl efficiency.
 Search engine crawlers work in a simple pattern: